Welcome to Touchwell

 Using small, non-invasive moves to the muscles and tendons the therapist releases areas of tension found around the body to allow the posture to re-align.

-The therapist uses a light touch and cradling holds to allow the body to relax and unwind.
+During Craniosacral Therapy the therapist uses a light touch and cradling holds to allow the body to relax and unwind.

 By perceiving the rhythmic flow of the cerebrospinal fluid the therapist assesses the entire body for free flow and ease, using the body’s own movement to allow change.
 Deeply relaxing yet powerful.